diegobonadiman/diegobonadiman.gethub.io/_posts/2016-06-06-interactive-light.markdown

 <iframe src="https://player.vimeo.com/video/41699285" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 <p><a href="https://vimeo.com/41699285">FUTURE SELF | Project Film</a> from <a href="https://vimeo.com/madeblog">MADE</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

+The rAndom International 'Future Self' installation combines computer-aided LED lighting with the interactive elements of dance and music to create a digital art piece that blurs the lines between humans and technology.

+Commissioned by Berline-based gallery MADE, the exhibition features a collaborative effort between digital art specialists, composer Max Richter and Wayne McGregor's interpretive dance choreography.

+The hanging panel of LED lights are equipped with motion sensors that light up and move in patterns that mimic the movement of anyone that steps in front of them.
+Each light fades in and out of focus with varying degrees of brightness and intensity to take on shapes that sometimes directly replicate the human form.

+A combination of musical interludes and dance sequences interact with the light display to create a truly harmonious experience between the person and the computer.

 Source: [Trend Hunter](http://www.trendhunter.com/slideshow/interactive-light-features)